locitran/tandem/docs/instruction.md

 # 2. Transfer learning

-In my work, there were 4 steps in transfer learning protocol
+In my work, there were 4 steps in transfer learning protocol.
+To simply explain our method, we just took the whole network of foundation model and re-trained it, so the number of parameters remains the same.

 ## 2.1.
 Set up data, model, and hyper-parameters